zowe/docs-site/docs/user-guide/k8s-config.md

 `<k8s-namespace>` is the Kubernetes Namespace you installed Zowe into.
 And `<k8s-cluster-name>` is the Kubernetes cluster name, which usually should be `cluster.local`.

 Without the additional domains in SAN, you may see warnings/errors related to certificate validation.

-If you cannot add those domains into certificate Subject Alt Name (SAN), you can change `zowe.verifyCertificates` to `NONSTRICT` mode.
-Zowe components will not validate domain names but will continue to validate certificate chain, validity and whether it's trusted in Zowe truststore.

 :::caution